input-output-hk/catalyst-ci/docs/src/guides/languages/rust.md

     ARG USERARCH

     IF [ "$USERARCH" == "arm64" ]
-        BUILD --platform=linux/arm64 +build-hosted
+        BUILD --platform=linux/arm64 +hosted-build
     ELSE
-        BUILD --platform=linux/amd64 +build-hosted
+        BUILD --platform=linux/amd64 +hosted-build
     END
 ```

 After successful performing checks of the Rust project we can finally build artifacts.
-As it was discussed in the previous section, actual job is done with `build-hosted` target,
+As it was discussed in the previous section, actual job is done with `hosted-build` target,
 other targets needs to configure different platform running options.
-So we will focus on `build-hosted` target.
+So we will focus on `hosted-build` target.
 Obviously it inherits `builder` target environment and than performs build of the binary.
 Important to note that in this particular example we are dealing with the executable Rust project,
 so it produces binary as a final artifact.